Now let's get into more detail about exactly what these hazard pictograms mean:

 Chemicals that can be extremely harmful to your skin or objects around you are labelled corrosive.
 This pictogram depicts skin and specific materials that are damaged because of this substance.
 All employees must learn how to properly use such products and be given the necessary PPE.

-With a multitude of harmful substances in the world, it can be difficult to properly shield your employees from all the dangers they may pose- that’s why we’ve created: A Best Practice Guide to Managing Chemical Risk.
+With a multitude of harmful chemicals in the world, it can be difficult to properly shield your employees from all the dangers they may pose- that’s why we’ve created: A Best Practice Guide to Managing Chemical Risk.
 This guide outlines steps you can take within your organisation to effectively manage chemical safety for a safer place to work.